streetmix/streetmix/CONTRIBUTING.md

 Unfortunately, we are not accepting illustration contributions at this time.
-If you have feedback on our illustrations, or if you think we should consider adding new elemnts, please follow the [instructions for feature requests/feedback](#feedback) above.
+If you have feedback on our illustrations, or if you think we should consider adding new elements, please follow the [instructions for feature requests/feedback](#feedback) above.

 [issues]: https://github.com/codeforamerica/streetmix/issues